‘Stealing Happy Hours’: A Fan’s Retrospective on 30 Years of 311

-I missed the joy and wonder of unwrapping a 311 record, the childlike awe inspired by hearing ethereal hymns sung over mathematically exact chord changes.
+I missed the joy of unwrapping a 311 record — the materiality of album leaf, lyric sheets and splash-color vinyl — and the childlike awe and wonder at hearing ethereal hymns sung over mathematically exact chord changes.
 I missed having some distant relatives reminding me yesterday’s trials are today’s triumphs, of the importance of living in the moment, of the human family’s shared humanity despite and because of its diversity.

 I Spotify’d Mosaic on the car ride back to LBC, taking the scenic route along the Pacific Coast Highway to give myself the time and ease required of imbibing an album in full.

 Immediately, I was pressing the back button to replay songs that stood out: “Wildfire” for its unsuspecting twists and turns; “Extension” for its reggae danceability; “The Night is Young” for its head-nodding bounce and summons to courage; “Days of ‘88” for the way S.A.’s vocals sail over the crunch and pop of “Blue”-esque guitars and drums; and “One and the Same” for its hard-hitting variation on classic 311 themes — all capturing the urgency of our contemporary moment with prophetic fire.